Freddie-Clarke/Freddie-Clarke/README.md

 ## About Me

-- ✨ I program... sometimes
+- ✨ Hi!
+I'm a Junior Developer in Support at @15below and a 3rd-year Computer Science Student studying at the University of Sussex.
+I also program... sometimes!

 ## Important Links